PRO Skijor Frontier Tour - Rules & Regulations

 -

-PRO (Open): Elite teams with fast horses, advanced riders and top-tier speed, timing, and technical skill.
+PRO: Elite teams with fast horses, advanced riders and top-tier speed, timing, and technical skill.
 Course features may include tighter gates, larger jumps, and ring elements demanding precision.
 Intended for athletes and horses with significant skijoring or ski racing experience and results.

 -

-Sport (Amateur): Strong, experienced competitors who are developing toward PRO.
+SPORT: Strong, experienced competitors who are developing toward PRO.
 Horses typically have competitive speed and responsiveness, but are not yet at consistent PRO pace.
 Athletes should be confident with jumps, gates, and rings at race pace.

 -

-Women’s: Female skier and rider division run on event-defined courses (often same or similar to Sport/PRO layouts).
+WOMEN'S: Female skier and rider division run on event-defined courses (often same or similar to Sport/PRO layouts).
 Skill levels range from intermediate through elite; horses must be responsive, steady in traffic, and comfortable at speed with a proficient skier.

-Snowboard: Dedicated division for snowboard athletes; comparable course demands to ski divisions.
+- SNOWBOARD: Dedicated division for snowboard athletes; comparable course demands to ski divisions.
 Requires excellent edge control, line choice, and rope management at speed.

 Team definition: A team consists of horse, rider, and skier.